 I mention the book because it introduces the concept of being “in the box,” which is hard to explain here adequately.
 In essence, when we are in our box, we view others subjectively as objects.

 This makes it easy to paint targets of blame and criticism on their backs.
 And in essence, project on them our insecurities, shortcomings, and mistakes (hence “self-deception” in the title).
-And we look for company who do likewise.
+And we look for a company who do likewise.

 In previous articles, I have connected brain function to leadership.
 The function in your brain and mine that is the most important to effective leadership is executive function.